-5.4.15 Figure 5.11 shows how the fair value profit relates to the end period option-implied equity volatility.
+Exhibit 5.13 shows how the fair value profit relates to the end-period option-implied equity volatility.

-5.4.16 Interestingly, the different strategies have different exposures to volatility changes.
-As we have seen, increases in volatility have a negative effect on the fair value guarantee profits when delta hedging.
-This is natural, as the asset portfolio value does not depend on volatility, whereas the guarantee fair value does - higher volatility means higher guarantee fair value.
+Exhibit 5.13: Fair value profit as a function of end-year option-implied equity volatility profits when delta hedging.
+This is natural as the asset portfolio value does not depend on volatility, whereas the guarantee fair value does - higher volatility means higher guarantee fair value.
 With the put option portfolio, an opposite relationship is observed.
 In this case, the put option is more sensitive to changes in volatility than the guarantee fair value.
-On the other hand, the net position under the plain vanilla put strategy has a positive exposure to volatility movements.
-The collar strategy has less sensitivity to volatility changes than the put strategy, as the collar strategy involves selling some options.
+On the other hand, the net position under the plain-vanilla put strategy has a positive exposure to volatility movements.
+The collar strategy has less sensitivity to volatility changes than the put strategy as the collar strategy involves selling some options.
 As a result, the net position under the collar strategy has the least sensitivity to movements in volatility.